Oenopota cinerea

 Oenopota cinerea is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The shell does normally have a yellowish brown or white coloration, and the space above the tuberculated angle is typically smooth.
 The length of the shell varies between 11 mm and 22 mm.

 This predatory species has a benthos functional group.

 Distribution

 This species occurs in European waters, the Northwest Atlantic Ocean and the arctic waters of Canada.

-It is under a exotic conservation status in the Northwest Territories.
+It is under an exotic conservation status in the Northwest Territories.